ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 The combination of these features would make it possible to program highly scalable web applications without having to touch the traditional backend software stack.
 Removing the need to worry about backends is a value proposition which extends beyond decentralization enthusiasts into regular application developers who just want to ship a product.
 With scalability, blockchains can go from a niche interest to becoming a core component of every developer’s toolkit.

-Additionally, in this world where most applications go on-chain more data becomes cryptographically verifiable.
+Additionally, in this world where most applications go onchain more data becomes cryptographically verifiable.
 This cryptographic verifiability enables users to build reputations which transfer across all of their applications.
 The reputation can then be used for voting, loans, and collateral—facilitating trust on the internet.
 Plus there is no risk of losing access because users retain ownership of their data, applications, and reputation.

 There is no doubt that the promise of blockchains could change the internet as we know it.